-We have long been a subscriber to Cook’s Illustrated, but recently switched over to Christopher Kimball’s Milk Street.
+We have long been a subscriber to Cook’s Illustrated but recently switched over to Christopher Kimball’s Milk Street.
 I realize that Mr. Kimball’s departure from Cook’s Illustrated was a bit rough, but I also felt that the recipes and cooking tips in Cook’s Illustrated were becoming a bit repetitive.

-Mind you, both magazines are great, but Milk Street offers more exotic recipe with unusual tastes from around the world.
+Mind you, both magazines are great, but Milk Street offers a more exotic recipe with unusual tastes from around the world.
 In particular, I enjoyed a lovely recipe of “Vietnamese Meatball and Watercress Soup,” that author Soben Pin explains is always featured at a Vietnamese buffet.
-If so, I will attending Vietnamese buffets frequently.
+If so, I will be attending Vietnamese buffets frequently.

 Found below is the recipe for this delicious soup which I understand works for both the Mediterranean and Paleo diets.
 I made a few minor substitutes and did add the spinach.